-The Armed Forces Tax Guide contains a LOT of military-specific tax information.
-Since the Armed Forces Tax Guide the authoritative source for tax information, anything you find is legitimate.
-Below are five things that, while you might find elsewhere, the Armed Forces Tax Guide makes crystal-clear:
+The Armed Forces Tax Guide contains a lot of military-specific tax information.
+Since the Internal Revenue Service guide is the authoritative source for tax information, everything in it is legitimate.

 The Armed Forces Tax Guide is the base document by which your pay offices withhold taxes (or stop withholding based upon your combat zone tax exclusion).

 No problem.
 I took my travel documents to my tax preparer (an enrolled agent and tax professional).
-We verified that this travel was indeed to one of the DOD-certified combat zone tax exclusion countries, and he made the adjustment to my return.
+We verified the travel was to one of the U.S. Department of Defense certified CZTE countries, and the adjustments were made for my return.

-- Cost of upkeep for ‘military battle dress uniforms and utility uniforms that you cannot wear off duty.’
+- Cost of upkeep for military battle dress uniforms and utility uniforms that you cannot wear off duty

 - Articles not replacing regular clothing